TommyJones/tidylda/README.md

 * use a previously-trained model as a prior for a new model
 * apply LDA in a transfer-learning paradigm, updating a model's parameters with additional data (or additional iterations)

+Note that the seeding of topics and transfer learning are **experimental** for now.
+They are almost-surely useful but their behaviors have not been optimized or well-studied.
+Caveat emptor!